OlehLy/Lessons-and-Practice/lessons-web_development/lesson-css_pseudo-classes/README.md

-# lesson about css background property
+# lesson about css pseudo-classes

 This re-creation of the layout with html and css was done to practice the css pseudo-classes.